Readability Checker

 Can readability formulas judge writing quality?

-Why do technical words raise the score?
+Why do the formulas disagree?

-Why did my bullet list count strangely?
+Why did a bullet list count as one sentence?

 Glossary: